likicv/usysml-test-cases/test_cases.md

 by *PartDefinition*, and therefore *PartUsage* is always typed by *PartDefinition*.

-# Test Case 01-004: ‘Part’ element type specification
+# Test Case 01-004: `Part` element syntactical forms

 ## Description

-A `Part` element may have type specified.
+Syntactically, `Part` element may appear in several different forms.

+## Scope

+The scope of this Test Case is uSysML v0.01, the applicable keywords
+are: `package`, `part def`, and `part`.

 ## SysML v2 textual notation